-A DMARC record is a single line of text in your DNS that controls how email providers handle messages that fail authentication.
-Every character matters — here’s a complete reference for every tag and value.
+A DMARC record is a single line of text you add to your domain’s public directory (DNS) that tells email providers how to handle messages that fail verification.
+Each part of the record controls a different setting — here’s a complete guide to what every piece does and when to use it.

-Here’s a DMARC record using every available tag:
+Here’s a DMARC record that uses every available setting:

 v=DMARC1; p=quarantine; sp=none; rua=mailto:dmarc@example.com; ruf=mailto:forensic@example.com; adkim=r; aspf=r; pct=100; fo=1; ri=86400; rf=afrf

-Every DMARC record must include these two tags:
+Every DMARC record must include these two settings:

 v=DMARC1 — Version